Skip to Content

 Tuna Stuffed Tomatoes

-Serve this healthy tuna salad on a bed of lettuce or with a slice of toasted bread for a delicious lunch.
-If you prefer to use mayonnaise, read the notes for amounts.
+Celery and bell peppers add a satisfying crunch.
+Serve it on a bed of lettuce or with a slice of toasted bread for a delicious lunch.
+If you'd prefer to use mayonnaise, check the notes for suggested amounts.

 4.80 from 10 votes